rickmff/transcriptor-translator/README.md

 - Supports Spanish, French, German, Italian, and Portuguese
 - User-friendly interface with responsive design

+## Known bug - Only work at google chrome atm

 ## Technologies Used

 - Vue.js 3